 The goal of the project is to create a platform for youth to engage with the theme of Jewish Peoplehood by using technology such as photography, cinema, video and more.
 The teens film themselves and their local communities and then share it with others.
 Thus, they explore similarities and differences between Jewish teens living all over the world.

 Partner communities: Khmelnytsky welfare fund “Hesed Besht”, Ukraine | CCJC Neuilly sur Seine, Paris, France | Katsrin Community Center, Israel | Sid Jacobson JCC, New York, USA | Beit Hakerem community center, Jerusalem, Israel.

 2. Organizations offering global projects

 - Jewish Lens

-Operating since 2004, Jewish Lense is a program designed to engage students actively in learning about the values that are important in their Jewish communities.
-It uses the arts as a means to help young people connect intellectually and emotionally with their traditions.
+Operating since 2004, Jewish Lens is a program designed to actively engage participants in learning about the values that are important in their Jewish communities.
+It uses the photography as a means to strengthen identity and connect globally.

 - Project Zug

 Project Zug is an online learning platform which uses Jewish learning to connect Jews from various denominations across the world.
 Participants are able to explore their topic of learning through texts, guiding questions, and short videos.
 In the last 3 years Project Zug has had more than 800 participants.

 Momentum is a program designed for Jewish women who are not Shabbat observant and who have children under 18 at home.
 The flagship program is an eight-day journey through Israel.
 Thousands of women from 21 different countries have already experienced this life-changing trip, paying only their own airfare, and returning home with the best gift of all – a deep, eternal connection to Israel, a profound kinship with each other, and a heart filled with Jewish values.